esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/01-installation-guide/01-Kubernetes.md

 3. If you are using a self-signed certificate which is not imported into your local system, before trying to log in into the application you need to visit the Keycloak URL first and accept the certificate.
 Otherwise, the login will fail.
+4. `esthesis-core-srv-kubernetes` needs to be able to list all namespaces as well as schedule pods via deployments, configure HPA, etc. A Service Account `esthesis-core-srv-kubernetes` is automatically created with no additional permissions other than the ones of the `default` service account.
+Depending on how security is implemented in your Kubernetes cluster, you may need to provide the necessary roles/permissions to this service account.